St Brelade: Transport

+The old railway trackbed has been converted into a rail trail, known as the Railway Walk.
+As part of the Sustainable Transport Policy, a toucan crossing has been installed at the junction of the walk with La Rue du Pont Marquet, which is an accident black spot.

 Culture and community

 The traditional nickname for St. Bréladaises (inhabitants of St. Brelade) is carpéleuses (caterpillars).
 The emblem or symbol of the parish is a fish, legendarily linked to the saint himself, and though the type of fish has been debated, a 2010 redesign, based on heraldic research, depicted it as a cod.

-In 2009 the parish won a Britain in Bloom award in the small coastal resort category.
-Britain in Bloom awards too in 2012, 2014 & 2015.
+In 2009, the parish won a Britain in Bloom award in the small coastal resort category; it won further awards in 2012, 2014 and 2015.

 The parish has a number of community facilities.
-The Sir Winston Churchill Memorial Park is located in St. Brelade's Bay and the Elephant Park is located near the Les Quennevais Precinct.
-There is a branch of the Jersey Library called the Les Quennevais Branch Library.
-It was formerly located within Les Quennevais school until that site was moved in 2020.
+The Sir Winston Churchill Memorial Park is located in St Brelade's Bay and the Elephant Park is located near the Les Quennevais Precinct.
+There is a branch of the Jersey Library called the Les Quennevais Branch Library; it was formerly located within Les Quennevais school until that site was moved in 2020.
 It is now located in the Communicare Centre.